Oxaliplatin (By injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Dry cough, noisy breathing, or shortness of breath
+- Dry cough, noisy breathing, or trouble breathing

 - Lightheadedness, dizziness, or fainting